Now safe for recreational use

 When you report a possible unauthorised work or unlawful activity please include:

-Council compliance officers will investigate reports and consider all relevant information.
+Our compliance officers will investigate reports and consider all relevant information.

-Council may then take the following actions:
+We may then take the following actions:

 Buildings cannot be retrospectively approved.
 It may be possible to obtain approval for the continued use of a building or for the continued use of an activity.
 In such cases Council may request the submission of a development application or an Application for Building Information Certificate and supporting documents to prove the suitability of the building work.